Monica Rubin Owner

 Thomas Diognardi is a multi-instrumentalist, producer and songwriter from Bethpage, NY.
-He's spent the better part of his life performing with various bands, and graduated from the Music Conservatory at SUNY Purchase with his Bachelors Degree in Studio Production.
+He's spent the better part of his life performing and touring with various bands, and graduated from the Music Conservatory at SUNY Purchase with his Bachelors Degree in Studio Production.
 Being both a self-taught musician and well-versed in music theory allows Thomas to approach lessons and teaching with a laid-back, yet critical and corrective mindset.
-He currently records/produces local bands out of his home studio while touring and pursuing a career with his band In Loving Memory.
-He is our Assistant Music Director at School of Rock Syosset/Oyster Bay.
+He currently works out of his home studio as a songwriter/producer, creating tracks for artists on both the local and national level.

 DORIANNA GROSS MARKETING DIRECTOR